limamau/jacare/README.md

 ## Quick start

-Build up the toy dataset with `data/generate_dataset.py` and play with the examples using
+Build up the toy dataset with `data/generate_dataset.py` and play with the examples in

 - [independent catchments](https://github.com/limamau/jacare/tree/main/examples/catchments)